Europa Park

 Snorri Touren

-The dark ride which shows the story of the nearby water park
+The dark ride that tells the story of the nearby water park

 Tiroler Wildwasserbahn